 - Can customers cancel a purchase once the cooling-off period is over?

 - Who pays for the costs of returning unwanted goods?

-- Do the distance selling rules apply to international sales?
+- Do distance selling rules apply to international sales?

-- If we sell or market electronically (for example, through the internet) are the rules the same as for any other kind of distance marketing
+- If we sell or market online, are the rules the same as for any other kind of distance marketing?

 - Are we allowed to 'cold call' potential customers?

 - Are we allowed to send unsolicited mail shots?

 - Are we allowed to send unsolicited emails or instant internet messages?